tabledadriandev/fc_frame/README.md

 1. Connect your GitHub repository
 2. Set build command: `npm run build`
 3. Set output directory: `.next`
-4. Add environment variable `NEXT_PUBLIC_BASE_URL`
+4. Add environment variables
 5. Deploy

-**Note**: Cloudflare Pages may require additional configuration for Canvas API.
-Consider using a Node.js runtime or alternative image generation service.
+**Note**: For image generation, this project uses `@vercel/og` which works best on Vercel.
+For Cloudflare Pages, you may need to use an alternative.

 ## Frame URL